 Now the rest of the league stretches the floor with their power forward, plays for corner threes, opens the elbow for penetration, plays small, doesn’t gamble on offensive rebounds, ices the pick and roll towards the baseline, clogs the lane obsessively, hedges on pick-and rolls and rotates “on-a-string.”
 This is the vernacular of today’s NBA.

 It’s also why the teams that play different than everyone else overachieve.
-George Karl (take any three or point blank shot, but no mid-range), Van Gundy (take tons of threes, don’t crash the boards for rebounds), Hornacek (play with two point guards and no true center), Thibbs (run an ultra conservative Flex-offense that treats each trip down the floor like an NFL possession, DON’T help on double teams, help as little as possible).
+George Karl (take any three or point blank shot, but no mid-range), Van Gundy (take tons of threes, don’t crash the boards for rebounds), Hornacek (play with two point guards and no true center), Thibbs (run an ultra conservative Flex-offense that treats each trip down the floor like an NFL possession, DON’T help on double teams).

 The Cavs with Wiggins looked like one of the most unique title contenders in NBA history.
 James and Wiggins together wreacking havoc on the perimeter would have been one of the most devastating things in my lifetime, possibly beyond MJ and Pippen.
 I’m not a LeBron or Cavs fan by any means, but the possibility of this was genuinely exciting.
 Bennett and Thompson are young, bouncy players with the ball on the block and Kyrie could take defenders off the dribble and around screens in a myriad directions.